Meet The Team

 João (Johnny) Cerqueira

-João (Johnny) is a second-year student hoping to major in International Relations.
-He is currently interested in furthering his understanding of international relations from the perspective of workers, Jungian Analytical psychology, and philosophy.
-As a member of IRSA, he is working on the multi-platform podcast project the Global Get Down.
+João (Johnny) is a second-year student hoping to major in International Relations with a minor in Psychology.
+He is currently interested in furthering his understanding of Foreign Policy from the perspective of workers, Social-Psychology, and Philosophy, with the aim of using these multi-disciplinary fields in order to better understand the current political system.
+As a member of IRSA, he is working on the multi-platform podcast project “The Global Get Down”, where he hopes to dive into the genealogy of current systems of thought.

 Director of Sustainability